sanskrit/raw_etexts_english/blogs/manasataramgini/2016-12-11_matters-of-religion-discussion-on-vayavya-offerings.md

 +++
-title = "Matters of religion: discussion on vāyavyaxa0offerings"
+title = "Matters of religion: discussion on vāyavya offerings"

 +++
 Somakhya and Lootika had revived the private one day rite in the manner